patrick330602/Firasia/README.md

-# Sarasa Gothic (更纱黑体 / 更紗黑體 / 更紗ゴシック)
+# Firasia

-This is SARASA GOTHIC, a Chinese & Japanese programming font based on Iosevka and Source Han Sans.
+This is Firasia, a fork of SARASA GOTHIC based on Fira Code and Source Han Sans.

 ## To build